Skip to main content

 items.forEach(item => console.log(item.textContent));

-// Convert to array for more methods
+// Convert to array first to use full array methods

-const itemsArray = [...items];
+const itemsArray = [...items]; // Spread operator converts NodeList to Array

 const filtered = itemsArray.filter(item => item.classList.contains('active'));